-Florida Atlantic University

-Received: 11 February 2015 Accepted: 5 March 2015 Published: 15 March 2015

-Abstract

-8 This paper proposes using ?exercises? (articles to spur Socratic dialogue), a pedagogical

-9 innovation to foster learning of critical concepts in marketing.
-Exercises enable students company.
+Abstract- This paper proposes using "exercises" (articles to spur Socratic dialogue), a pedagogical innovation to foster learning of critical concepts in marketing.
+Exercises enable students relatively unfamiliar with business and strategic decision making to learn marketing theory by applying concepts to better understand and solve current problems confronting an actual company.
 By allowing students to apply concepts in specific, feature-rich, real contexts, exercises stimulate critical thinking ability in the best traditions of the Socratic method.

-10 relatively unfamiliar with business and strategic decision making to learn marketing theory by

-11 applying concepts to better understand and solve current problems confronting an actual

-Exercises inspire understanding, analysis, and problem solving through reading, reflection,

-15 discussion, and application of marketing concepts.
-Learning from peers by sharing information

-16 and applying marketing concepts to generate insights about compelling problems helps

-17 enhance student retention of critical ideas.
+Exercises inspire understanding, analysis, and problem solving through reading, reflection, discussion, and application of marketing concepts.
+Learning from peers by sharing information and applying marketing concepts to generate insights about compelling problems helps enhance student retention of critical ideas.

-Index terms- active learning, experiential learning, critical thinking, marketing theory, marketing education, Socratic method.
+Keywords: active learning, experiential learning, critical thinking, marketing theory, marketing education, Socratic method.

-1 I. Introduction
+I. INTRODUCTION

-eaching and scholarship are presumed to constitute the bedrock of higher education with teachers possessing a deep and scholarly understanding of their discipline that is shared with students.
-The training of marketing teachers emphasizes scholarship and research with little attention given to teaching itself (Bearden, Ellen, & Netemeyer, 2000;Burton, 2003).
+eaching and scholarship are presumed to constitute the bedrock of higher education with teachers possessing a deep and scholarly understanding of their discipline that is shared with of marketing students.
+The training teachers emphasizes scholarship and research with little attention given to teaching itself (Bearden, Ellen, & Netemeyer, 2000; Burton, 2003).
 In recent years, doctoral students are increasingly being mentored in teaching and assigned classes to teach even if minimum measures of teaching performance are not used as criteria in awarding the degrees certifying their suitability for employment as teachers.
 In the initial years of a teacher's career, research productivity in terms of papers published vastly if not wholly overshadows excellence in teaching (see, e.g., Martinez, Toyne, & Menger, 2000) with reputable universities known to deny tenure to their best teachers who fail to satisfy research criteria (see Clayson & Haley, 2005).
 An inherent tension seems to exist between teaching and scholarship, particularly in terms of incentives and rewards.
 But for good scholarship to translate into good teaching, we must find fresh approaches to sharing the complex concepts that emerge from good scholarship with students in ways that foster learning and exemplify good teaching.
 Exercises represent a pedagogy that bridges the divide and facilitates student understanding of concepts and the ability to apply them to solve problems.